How to Increase Your Milk Supply FAST

 - Rigid feeding schedule (Note that I said RIGID.
 Schedules are good.
 Rigid is not.)

 Take a step back.
 What could be causing your supply to diminish?
 Are you on a strict diet?
-Are you using a nipple shield?
-Have you gotten sloppy with positioning?
+Are you using a nipple shield?\ Have you gotten sloppy with positioning?
 What about nursing to sleep?
 Maybe she’s not getting enough because she’s falling asleep during nursing.
 These techniques might increase your milk supply in the short-term, but you really want to work towards a long-term solution!
+(Ergo, the Breastfeeding Handbook.
+Seriously valuable resource for troubleshooting your breastfeeding problems!)

 Related: How to Get Amazing Sleep with a Breastfed Baby